mb0/book/README.md

 My name is not really important, but I am the human author called Martin.
 Through complicated life circumstance I woke up to a new reality right here on earth as many other before and after me.

-The author currently channels a higher self and want to share some insights that came up.
+The author currently channels a higher self and wants to share some insights that came up.

 Overview
 --------